Taxation of international executives

 Do the taxation authorities in the United States adopt the economic employer approach to interpreting the Income from Employment article (article 15) of the OECD treaty?
 If no, are the taxation authorities in the United States considering the adoption of this interpretation of economic employer in the future?

-The United States does not explicitly adopt the economic employer approach.
-Rather, under the 2006 U.S. Model Income Tax Convention,1 the United States may not tax employment income if three conditions are satisfied: (a) the individual is present in the United States for a period or periods not exceeding 183 days in any 12-month period that begins or ends during the relevant tax year; (b) the remuneration is paid by, or on behalf of, an employer who is not a resident of the United States; and (c) the remuneration is not borne as a deductible expense by a permanent establishment that the employer has in the United States.
+The United States does not adopt the economic employer approach, the United States provides a multi-factor, substance-over-form test that focuses on behavioral control, financial control and the terms of the contract between the parties.
+Under the 2016 U.S. Model Income Tax Convention, the United States may not tax the employment income of nonresident individuals performing services in the United States if three conditions are satisfied: (a) the individual is present in the United States for a period or periods not exceeding 183 days in any 12-month period that begins or ends during the relevant tax year; (b) the remuneration is paid by, or on behalf of, an employer who is not a resident of the United States; and (c) the remuneration is not borne as a deductible expense by a permanent establishment that the employer has in the United States.

 If a foreign person pays the salary of an employee who is employed in the United States, but a U.S. corporation or permanent establishment reimburses the payor with a payment that can be identified as a reimbursement, neither condition (b) nor (c), as the case may be, will be considered to have been fulfilled.

 Is there a de minimis number of days before the local taxation authorities will apply the economic employer approach?
 If yes, what is the de minimis number of days?

 No. As stated above the United States does not apply the economic employer approach.

 However, under U.S. tax law, a non-resident alien performing personal services for a foreign employer in the United States, who is present in the United States for a period of 90 days or less, and whose compensation for those services is no more than USD3,000, will not be subject to U.S. tax on the income earned.